Skip to content

 Load an existing environment

-You can also load an existing environment with environment.load("env_name", Path("Path/to/existing/environment/pyproject.toml")).
+You can load Wetlands' default path for a name with environment_manager.load("env_name"), or an explicit path with environment_manager.load("env_name", Path("Path/to/existing/environment/pyproject.toml")).
 See EnvironmentManager.load().

 3. Launch the Environment's Worker Processes